Mahadhav1999/jenkins-master-slave-configuration/README.md

 ### **Step 6: Create a Pipeline Job**

 1. Go to Jenkins → `New Item` → Enter job name → Select **Pipeline** → Save.
 2. In **Pipeline Script** section, use one of the examples below.

+## Note :
+# Create the two separate jobs with pipelines for two slaves(Ex: ubuntu-slave-job & centos-slave-job)

 #### Example 1: Run on Ubuntu Slave